Skip to main content

 If you encounter the error “Failed to obtain access token,” it may be because the secret ID was used instead of the correct value.

-Once you have configured the connection in Iru Endpoint and your identity provider, you can enable it.
-For step-by-step instructions, please refer to our Single Sign-On support article.
+Once you have configured the SAML connection in Iru Endpoint and your identity provider, you can allow its use for tenant authentication.
+For step-by-step instructions, please refer to the Allowing Tenant Authentication and Managing Connections section in our Single Sign-on support article.

 Enforcing Single Sign-On

-Once you have configured at least one Single Sign-On connection, you can disable the Standard Authentication connection.
-Disabling Iru Endpoint standard authentication will disable the ability for Iru Endpoint administrators in your tenant to authentication via Email/Password, Google Sign in, or Office 365 Sign in.
-Please refer to our Single Sign-On support article for step-by-step instructions.
+Once you have configured at least one Single Sign-on connection, you can disable Passkey, Google Social, and Microsoft Social connections.
+Disabling these connections will disable the ability for Iru Endpoint administrators in your tenant to authenticate via those methods.
+Please refer to our Single Sign-on support article for step-by-step instructions.

 Renewing the Client Secret